-Toilets and changing facilities are often deemed the most sensitive of all the issues for transgender students, and there is much debate around the inclusion of trans young people in gender-segregated facilities.
+Toilets and changing facilities are often deemed the most sensitive of all the issues for transgender students, and there is much debate around the inclusion of trans young people in gender segregated facilities.
 Concerns usually stem from a worry that young trans people may find themselves in a vulnerable position and may be subject to transphobic bullying or unwanted attention that has the potential to escalate to something more serious such as physical or emotional harm.
-Equally, young trans people want to be able to "pass" as their true gender and want to be seen and treated as such.
-Trans students should be able to use the facilities of their preferred gender.
-If a pupil or young person is not comfortable in using these facilities, then an accessible toilet/changing area should be provided.
+Equally young trans people want to be able to 'pass' as their true gender and want to be seen and treated as such.